If you want to know what a real strongman looks like, you take a look at Eddie Hall.

 Eddie likes to say he keeps it simple with his routine, but you need to realize that there's a lot of sweat in these sets.

-For back day it starts with four to five sets with fifteen, twelve, ten, and 8 repetitions of deadlifts, working up to a bigger and bigger weight until you max out.
+The back day starts with four to five sets with fifteen, twelve, ten, and eight repetitions of deadlifts, working up to a bigger and bigger weight until you max out.

 These sets can easily take three to four hours.
 It was a record only ever beaten by Hafthor Bjornsson (most likely out of spite) as part of their blossoming rivalry.
 It remains true that Eddie was the first, though, and this routine got him there.